pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 ### STEP 1a

-You're darktable installation doesn't offer the noise tools so you need to compile it yourself.
+Your darktable installation doesn't offer the noise tools so you need to compile it yourself.
 Before you start make sure that you have the following dependencies installed on your system: